mrsonicblue/peek-scan-2/README.md

 Each source has its own configuration section.
 All contain the following settings:

-* `enabled`: Enables or disables the source
+* `enabled`: Enables or disables the source.
-* `priority`: Controls the priority for duplicate values returned by multiple sources
+* `priority`: Controls the priority for duplicate values returned by multiple sources.

 ### ScreenScraper